Surprise Accounts: What You Need to Know About COVID-19 Medical Insurance and Treatment

 For certain services provided on or after March 18, 2020, and continuing in an emergency, the Family Coronavirus Disease Response Act (FFCRA) requires insurers offering group and individual insurance to cover qualified items and services provided during their visit to Concerning COVID-19, without any divided costs (including deductibles, co-payments and co-insurance).
 Qualified services include those provided during the visit that led to the coronavirus test, when these services are related to the provision of the test or to assess the need for the test (for example, a blood test, a flu test and the like).
 This includes services provided at the provider’s office (in person or through telehealth), at the center or emergency department.

-Simply put, the FFCRA requires insurers to waive the cost-sharing for coronavirus testing and the associated medical visit.
+Simply put, the FFCRA requires insurers to waive cost sharing for coronavirus testing and related medical visits.
 However, this requirement does not apply to treatment.
-However, providers accepting CARES funds should not send “balances” to any patient undergoing treatment for COVID-19.
+However, providers accepting CARES Act funds are not required to send “balance bills” to any patient being treated for COVID-19.

 On the subject: Discounts and refunds from car insurers due to coronavirus: what you need to know